snastase/snastase.github.io/_pages/talks.md

 ---
 ## Conference presentations

+Chen, Y., Zada, Z., Mentch, J., Rice, R., & **Nastase, S. A.** (2023, November). *Modeling the content of event representations along the cortical hierarchy during natural vision*.
+Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.

+Han, J., Gobbini, M. I., Haxby, J. V., & **Nastase, S. A.** (2023, November). *Representational geometries supporting social action understanding in natural vision*.
+Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.

+Zada, Z., **Nastase, S. A.**, Speer, S., Mwilambew-Tshilobo, L., Tsoi, L., Burns, S., Hasson, U., & Tamir, D. (2023, November). *Mapping cortical language representation during real-time natural dialogues*.
+Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.

+Goldstein, A., Niekerken, L., Wang, H., Aubrey, B., Zada, Z., Sheffer, T., **Nastase, S. A.**, Singh, A., Gazula, H., Schain, M., Rao, A., Choe, G., Kim, C., Doyle, W., Friedman, D., Devore, S., Dugan, P., Hassidim, A., Brenner, M., Matias, Y., Devinsky, O., Flinker, A., & Hasson, U. (2023, November). *Unraveling the neural basis of everyday conversations through deep speech-to-text models*.
+Poster presented at the annual meeting of the Society for Neuroscience, Washington, DC.

+Zada, Z., Goldstein, A., Michelmann, S., Simony, E., Price, A., Hasenfratz, L., Barham, E., Zadbood, A., Doyle, W., Friedman, D., Dugan, P., Melloni, L., Devore, S., Flinker, A., Devinsky, O., Hasson, U.\* & **Nastase, S. A.**\* (2023, October). *Speaker-listener neural coupling in a shared linguistic embedding space during natural conversations*.
+Talk presented at the annual meeting of the Society for the Neurobiology of Language, Marseille, France.

+Gu, C., **Nastase, S. A.**, & Li, P. (2023, October). *From shared representations to individual variations in non-native speakers: shared activity patterns predict naturalistic reading performance*.
+Poster presented at the annual meeting of the Society for the Neurobiology of Language, Marseille, France.

 Zada, Z., Goldstein, A., Michelmann, S., Simony, E., Price, A., Hasenfratz, L., Barham, E., Zadbood, A., Doyle, W., Friedman, D., Dugan, P., Melloni, L., Devore, S., Flinker, A., Devinsky, O., Hasson, U\*, & **Nastase, S. A.**\*.
 (2023, July). *Speaker-listener neural alignment in linguistic embedding space during spontaneous conversations*.
 Poster presented at the annual meeting of the Organization for Human Brain Mapping, Montreal, Canada.

 Chen, Y., Zada, Z., Ashby, F. G., & **Nastase, S. A.** (2023, July). *Belief-dependent narrative features reconfigure cortical network dynamics*.
 Poster presented at the annual meeting of the Organization for Human Brain Mapping, Montreal, Canada.